Bengerthelorf/Markdown/README.md

 # Usage

-after installing `git` and `vscode`, you can clone the project and open it in vscode.
+After installing `git` and `vscode`, you can clone the project and open it in vscode.
 ```powershell
 git clone https://github.com/Bengerthelorf/Markdown.git
 ```